ArduFox/TiTraPy/README.md

 * :ok: write a short but instructive user manual - even if it will bei soon outdated

 # Status

+## 24.07.2019 Version 00.76

+Done some work on code and GUI

+- console.hud used to show success at saving calender & hours.csv.
+- code reformatted PEP8 and cleaned
+- fixed stupid error in TiTra.Calender.removeIDAtTime, when deleting very last item in Calender.
+- Button Save is aware of information shown in panel / tableview and changes title and saves appropriate data
+- using the new TiTra.Calender methods for reading and saving tasks, projects, calender
+- at the end of the file, the Calender instance will be set to prefix DEV.
+All saved files will therfore start with DEV.
+- enabling / disabling buttons and hiding labels depending whats to see in right / second tableview
+- Using custom view for main view to trap will_change() for saving the calender just before app exits
+- added controls for saving and sharing calculated hours per day/week/month
+- added class variable myCalender in ShowTView, to contain the instance of TiTra.Calender

+and there is now an additional application
+* Working Stubble for editing tasks and projects = `TasksProjects.py`.
+Its already possible to change names and colors, to create new instances and to change the associated project of tasks

 ## 29.06.2019